jefbags/jefbags.github.io/_posts/2015-08-16-In-the-land-of-milk-and-honeypots-:-part-three.md

 ![pic]({{ site.baseurl }}/images/post4/pic4.png)

 How many cores is that?
-That's right, it's **8 bitches**.
+That's right, it's 8 bitches!
 I am hoping that helps with processing on the virtual machines, along with enough RAM to make it look like I am trying to overcompensate for personal shortcomings.

 ## Setting up the host server
 For the OS, I decided to go with Ubuntu server.
 I looked into Windows and a bunch of distro's but I really like Ubuntu.
 It's powerful, yet friendly.
 Even the error messages are pleasant and helpful.
 Why yes, thank you Ubuntu I think I will install that program.